 To be present in the moment and focussed on the image that unfolds before him.

-In his work he is aiming for natural looking pictures that have an authentic energy.
+In his work he is aiming for natural looking pictures that are lifelike and have an authentic energy.

 In his pictures he captures candid moments that have a documentary quality.

 Ingo Hampe was born in Lüneburg and raised in Hannover, Germany.
 Now he lives and works in Berlin and London.